HackDalton/problem2020-coolcpu/WRITEUP-2.md

 	NOP				; 1 cycle

 	DEC				; 2 cycles
 	JNZ poke_loop			; 3 cycles
 ```

-That might be a little tricky to understand, but that new chunk of code will slow things down enough so that you get the right timing. (you're encouraged to think through it yourself)
+That might be a little tricky to understand, but that new chunk of code will slow things down enough so that you get the right timing. (you're encouraged to walk through the instructions yourself, counting the cycles as you go)

 > **Alternative**: If the whole delay_loop thing confuses you, keep in mind you really just need to slow down the program.
 Another valid way of doing this:
 > ```